raymondclowe/ttslo/CSV_EDITOR_README.md

 When editing TTSLO configuration files, the expected columns are:

 - `id`: Unique identifier for the configuration (must be unique across all rows)
-  - `pair`: Kraken trading pair (e.g., `XXBTZUSD`, `XETHZUSD`).
+  - `pair`: Kraken trading pair (e.g., `XBTUSDT`, `ETHUSDT`).
 Unknown trading pairs are rejected by the editor to prevent invalid configurations; use Kraken pair codes exactly.
 - `threshold_price`: Price threshold that triggers the order
 - `threshold_type`: "above" or "below"
 - `direction`: "buy" or "sell"